esentri/domainlifecycles/getting-started/english/features/validation_support_en.md

 ---

 # Validation Support
-Implementation of business logic rules and domain-specific invariants using the DomainAssertion API.
+The implementation of business logic rules and domain-specific invariants can be simplified using the DomainAssertion API.
-Optionally, DLC also offers extended support of Java Bean Validation Annotations within a DomainObject to implement invariants or pre/post/conditions on methods and also ByteCode extension to simplify the implementation of an “Always-Valid-Strategy”.
+Optionally, DLC also offers extended support of Java Bean Validation Annotations within a DomainObject to implement invariants or pre/post/conditions on methods.
+Also a ByteCode extension is avaliable to simplify the implementation of an “Always-Valid-Strategy”.
+"Always-Valid" means that all domain objects can only be created with validations adhered to at all times.
+The ByteCode extension, for example, adds corresponding validation calls to all relevant constructors.

 ---